skatsuta/9cc/README.md

 ```

-## Current status of supported syntax
+## Currently supported syntax of C

-The current status of supported syntax in this compiler is as follows:
+Currently this compiler supports the following subset of C language syntax:

 ```
 program    = stmt*